WideLearning/notes/pointwise limit preserves measurability.md

 Let $f_{\mathbb{N}} \to f$ pointwise almost everywhere on $E$ and $\forall n. f_{n}$ are measurable.
 Then $f$ is measurable as well.

 ## Proof
-Restrict on measurable subset of domain, then will come back by [[measurable almost everywhere functions are measurable]].
+Restrict on measurable subset of domain, then will come back by [[Lebesgue measurable almost everywhere functions are measurable]].

 Consider the following:
 1. $f(x) < c$